Have you ever been bored during an English class? What about when taking group Spanish lessons or French lessons in high school?

 Great tutors are flexible when it comes to their teaching style.
-They could be conversational with adults learning a language for fun, or more formal with students trying to ace their AP Spanish Language Exam for example.
+They can be conversational with adults learning a language for fun, or more formal with students trying to ace their AP Spanish Language Exam for example.

 The teacher-student dynamic you have should be flexible, too.
 For instance, experienced language learners may insist on using flash cards, or a specific method that’s worked for them in the past.
 In this case, you should defer to their experience and adapt your teaching style to what they know already works.

 Goal-oriented students, like those who want to focus on pronunciation or verb tenses, may require you to keenly watch their pronunciation and grammar errors.
-Treat these students as a chance to level-up your tutoring skills.
+Treat these opportunities as a chance to level-up your tutoring skills.

-Good students— or at least those serious in their language learning—will appreciate you for giving them homework that they can do outside of the lessons.
+Good students— or at least those serious about their language learning—will appreciate you for giving them homework that they can do outside of the lessons.
 Aside from pushing your students to practice in between lessons, the homework will also emphasize grammar and spelling rules they might have missed while they were so focused on pronouncing words right.